telerik/blazor-docs/components/dialog/overview.md

 ## Action Buttons

-The Dialog provides options for rendering action buttons and customizing their text.
+The Dialog provides options for rendering action buttons and customizing their text and layout.
 [Read more about the Dialog Action Buttons]({%slug dialog-action-buttons%}).

 ## Events